barotdeep/cqa-docs/docs/chrome-extension/Others/re-record-step-from-extension.md

-# Re-record Step from Extension
+# Re-record Test Step from Extension

 This guide provides step-by-step instructions on how to re-record a step from an extension in ContextQA.
 It explains how to navigate to the test case list, select the desired test case, choose the specific step to re-record, record the new step, and save the changes.
 Following this guide will help users successfully re-record and update steps in ContextQA.